 The user releases the reset by the pin condition setting for single boot mode and boots up on the Boot ROM.
-According to the procedure of single boot mode, the user transfers the programming routine (a) via the UART from the source (host).
-Password verification is performed against the password in the user application program first.
-For details, refer to "(4) Password Setting Values and Setting Ranges" in section "6.6.7.3.
+According to the step of single boot mode, the user transfers the programming routine (a) via the UART from the source (the external host controller).
+A password verification is performed against the password in the user application program first.
+For details, refer to "(4) Password setting values and setting ranges" in section "6.6.7.3.
 Password".